KaylaNg1/CS4782-Final/README.md

 In our main executable, we have all three of the reimplmented contributions.
 There is markdown text seperating when each new contribution starts.
 The code must be run together as later contributions depend on functions implemented in previous contributions.

 ## Re-implementation Details

+We based our implementation upon an existing pre-trained implementation of Image2StyleGAN.
+The original code for it can be found here: https://github.com/zaidbhat1234/Image2StyleGAN.
+We then extended it with the three contributions of described in the paper.

 ## Reproduction Steps
 To use this repo to reproduce the results, you must run the full Image2Style_Implementation.ipynb.
 To pass in the correct images, you must change the path for the input images in the framework.
 Images are imported many times throughout the 3 contributions, so it's important to look for all places we are importing.
 Additionally, any new images you want to run this framework on must be dropped in the data folder.
 Seperate contributions are seperated through markdown in the file.

 The GPU requirements for this code require T4 to run.
 Additionally, each contribution can take up to 40 minutes to 1 hour to run.

 ## Results/Insights
 We were able to reimplment all three main contributions described in the paper.
 However, our results are not exactly like the paper.
 We attribute these differences to a couple different factors:
 1. There were no implmentation details for how the paper implemented style loss